yaozd/varekai/README.md

 #Varekai#

-Varekai is an experiment.
-It's a test implementation of the RedLock distributed locking algorithm (see <a href="http://redis.io/topics/distlock" target="_blank">this</a> for details about <a href="http://redis.io/topics/distlock" target="_blank">RedLock</a>).
+Varekai is a coding excercise.
+The purpose here is to create a different implementation of the RedLock distributed locking algorithm.
+It is written in C# using Xamarin Studio and is developed on Mono over Mac OS X.

-Varekai is written in C# on Mono using Xamarin Studio.
-I develop and run it on Mac OS X but I cannot see any reasons for it not to run also on the MS .NET Framework.
+More details about <a href="http://redis.io/topics/distlock" target="_blank">RedLock</a> can be found <a href="http://redis.io/topics/distlock" target="_blank">here</a>.
+Anyone interested in it or in distributed locking algorithms, might also find useful <a href="http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html" target="_blank">this article</a> by <a href="http://martin.kleppmann.com/" target="_blank">Martin Kleppmann</a> on the reasons why RedLock might not be your best choice, or <a href="http://static.googleusercontent.com/media/research.google.com/it//archive/chubby-osdi06.pdf" target="_blank">this paper</a> about Chubby, a distributed lock service from Google.

 ###Modules###